romland/DataFetcher/README.md

 ```

 ## Additional notes
-If you are not using a Proxy, just do `config.remoteProxy = undefined;`
+If you are not using a proxy, just do `config.remoteProxy = undefined;`